KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 This alternate implementation is under consideration.

-## GPU-Assisted Validation Internal Design
+## GPU Assisted Validation Internal Design

-This section may be of interest to readers who are interested on how GPU-Assisted Validation is implemented.
+This section may be of interest to readers who are interested on how GPU Assisted Validation is implemented.
 It isn't necessarily required for using the feature.

 ### General